fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 ## 2. Install some dependencies using apt-get

-While the dependencies for most apps defer, there are a couple of dependencies that are just so awesome you cannot miss (I meant, used all the time).
+While the dependencies for most apps defer, there are a couple of dependencies that are just so awesome you cannot miss (I meant, used almost all the time).

 * git
 * Postgres